DasBasti/SmartHashtag/README.md

 ### Using HACS (Recommended)

-1. Add this repository to your custom repositories
 1. Search for and install "Smart #1/#3 Integration" in HACS.
 1. Restart Home Assistant.
 1. In the Home Assistant UI go to "Configuration" -> "Integrations" click "+" and search for "Smart"